-In the right conditions, hollyhock mallow is extremely easy to grow and maintain, although you should be aware that it's a short-lived species that will fade after three or four years.
-This is rarely a problem, though, as the plants self-seed readily, producing new volunteers identical to the mother plants.
-The dense, bushy foliage on the plant is also attractive, and this adds interest from early spring right through to the fall.
-For gardeners that love to attract pollinators to their garden, the hollyhock mallow is an ideal choice—bees love these flowers.
+In the right conditions, hollyhock mallow is extremely easy to grow and maintain.
+It is a short-lived species that will fade after three or four years.
+However, the plant self-seeds readily producing new volunteers identical to the mother plant.
+The dense, bushy foliage is attractive and adds interest to the garden from early spring right through to the fall.
+For gardeners that love to attract pollinators to the garden, the hollyhock mallow is an ideal choice to attract bees and butterflies.

 For many gardeners, virtually no maintenance will be needed.
-At most, you may need to stake up flowers to prevent toppling from strong winds, or apply a fungicidal powder if disfiguring fungal leaf spots bother you.
-Monthly feeding is allowable, though it may not be needed.
+At most, you may need to stake up flowers to prevent toppling from strong winds or apply a fungicidal powder if disfiguring fungal leaf spots bother you.

 In temperate regions, it's best to position your hollyhock mallow in a full sun position.
 If you live somewhere that experiences intense afternoon sun, a partial shade location would likely be better to prevent leaf discoloration and promote better flowering.

 Hollyhock mallow can tolerate a wide variety of well-drained soil types.
-Its preference, however, is for a moist loamy or sandy soil that is reasonably fertile.
+Its preference is moist loamy or sandy soil that is reasonably fertile.
 But if the soil is overly rich, it can result in the flower stems sagging.

 This plant, once established, is moderately drought-tolerant.
 It prefers to be kept consistently moist but won't survive in waterlogged soils.

 Hollyhock mallow enjoys temperate climates of zones 4 to 7 and can handle light frosts during the transition seasons.
 Excessively hot and dry conditions result in the foliage turning from green to a scorched yellow.
 High humidity climates often see problems with leaf fungal diseases.